-Domain name extension or suffix also play an important role in selecting the perfect domain name.
+Domain name extension also play an important role in selecting the perfect domain name.
 As the average people search most likely for the websites with ‘.com’ Extension, prefer to buy a domain name ending with the ‘.com.’

 If you want the particular domain name, then only go for the other TLD extensions.
 Though other cheap solutions and ccTLD extensions are available, only a few are of the worth buying them.